-Identity and Access Management The modern desktop, with its connectivity to cloud productivity, security, and management services, has a new Identity and Access Management service at its core: Azure Active Directory.
-This enables single sign-on and secure connectivity across your cloud services, meaning that you are going to need Azure AD in place.
-This will allow you take advantage of Microsoft 365 services such as Office 365, Intune, or Windows Autopilot.
+Identity and Access: Windows 10 and Office 365 ProPlus, with its connectivity to cloud productivity, security, and management services, has a new Identity and Access Management service at its core: Azure Active Directory (Azure AD).
+This enables single sign-on and secure connectivity across your cloud services, meaning that you are going to need Azure AD in place to take advantage of Microsoft 365 services such as Office 365, Intune, or Windows Autopilot.

 Click-to-Run is quite different from the MSI-based packages of the past.
 Click-to-Run is faster, lighter, and supports updates in the background to keep your users to be up and running.
 It is still a local copy of Office and you can continue to use your existing deployment tools, like System Center Configuration Manager, to provision and configure the apps.